No point raising Pegasus; Opposition should not link Parliament session with polls: Naqvi | Politics

 Asked about the Congress' assertion that it will raise the Pegasus snooping allegations in Parliament again, Naqvi said what they have decided is not important, whatever is decided with unanimity, the government will stand by that.

-When in Opposition, the Congress creates a ''hullabaloo'' over spying and when in power it spreads a ''web of surveillance'', Naqvi alleged.
+When in Opposition, Congress creates a ''hullabaloo'' over spying, and when in power it spreads a ''web of surveillance'', Naqvi alleged.

 Last month, after the Supreme Court order appointing a three-member panel of cyber experts to probe the Pegasus snooping allegations, former Congress chief Rahul Gandhi had asserted at a press conference that the party will raise the issue again and will try to have a debate in Parliament.